UPDATED April 24, 2017

 I am retiring.
 Will I have problems receiving my pension because of Phoenix?

 You may experience delays in receiving your pension because your termination information may take longer than it should to reach the Pension Centre.
-The ordinary service standard is 20 days, but the Employer is currently only meeting that standard 25% of the time.
+The ordinary service standard is 20 days, but the Employer isn’t meeting that standard consistently.
 Retiring members should follow the normal procedure, which is sending the government pension centre a letter of intent with an end date from your department.

 If you experience delays, you can submit a Phoenix feedback form or call the call centre at 1-855-686-4729 to report the issue.
 The Pay Centre will then follow up.
 We know that it may be difficult to get an answer right away, given the volume of inquiries.
 However, it is still important to register the problem by calling and/or filling in the web form.